Oracle® + Dyn: Set up G Suite MX records

 - From the DNS section, click Edit MX List.

 - In the Mail Exchangers field, enter ASPMX.L.GOOGLE.COM.

 - Press Enter on your keyboard and add the next record from the table above.

 - Repeat step 3, entering the remaining values (MX Server address) from the table above.

-If you need to verify your domain, repeat the steps above to add the unique MX verification record provided by the G Suite setup wizard.
+If you need to verify your domain, repeat the steps above to add the unique MX verification record provided by the G Suite Setup Wizard.
 Copy the entire record (ends in mx-verification.google.com) and paste it into the Value/Answer/Destination/Target column.
-Make sure this record's priority is set to Low or with a number of 15 or greater.
+Make sure the record's priority is set to Low or to 15 or greater.

 - Click Save Mail Exchangers.

 A confirmation message will be shown at the top of the page.